emberjs/rfcs/text/0726-dom-element-descriptor-interface.md

 <!---
 Directions for above:

-Stage: Leave as is
+stage: Leave as is
-Start Date: Fill in with today's date, YYYY-MM-DD Release Date: Leave as is
+start-date: Fill in with today's date, 2032-12-01T00:00:00.000Z
+release-date: Leave as is
-Release Versions: Leave as is
+release-versions: Leave as is
+teams: Include only the [team(s)](README.md#relevant-teams) for which this RFC applies
+prs:
-Relevant Team(s): Fill this in with the [team(s)](README.md#relevant-teams) to which this RFC applies RFC PR: Fill this in with the URL for the Proposal RFC PR -->
+  accepted: Fill this in with the URL for the Proposal RFC PR
+project-link: Leave as is
+suite: Leave as is
+-->

 # DOM Element descriptor interface for test helpers